str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 Awards:
 1. First place: 3 bonus points on your final grade.
 2. Second place: 2 bonus points on your final grade.
-3. Second place: 2 bonus points on your final grade.
+3. Third place: 1 bonus point on your final grade.